xxicheng/content-analysis-project-Online-news-coverage-of-inequality/README.md

 Word embeddings: to describe the general world view of the online news by checking the closeness among the words.
 After that, I will build several dimensions and project the news onto these dimensions to see if there's any systematic difference (or similarity) in terms of the causes and solutions.

-Word and phrase frequency analysis:
+Word and phrase frequency analysis: we did some word cloud to capture the change of salient words during 2010-2019.

 # Data Source: